portellam/deploy-VFIO/README.md

 &ensp;<sub>**[Tuning benchmarks (Reddit)](https://web.archive.org/web/20220201101923/https://old.reddit.com/r/Fedora/comments/mzun99/new_zram_tuning_benchmarks/)**</sub>

 ## Disclaimer
 Use at your own risk.
 Please review your system's specifications and resources.
-Check BIOS/UEFI for Virtualization support (AMD IOMMU or Intel VT-d).

 ## Contact
 Did you encounter a bug?
 Do you need help?
 Notice any dead links?
 Please contact by [raising an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue) with the project itself.
 The project is still in active development and the Author monitors this repository occasionally.